 Takenoko is a really accessible way to introduce a ton of classic board game mechanics to newer players such as tile-placement, route-building and set-collection.
 It also helps that the game’s art style is incredibly aesthetically pleasing and it’s fairly easy to get ahold of a copy as well.

-Rounding out this list is a party board game about cat ninjas called Cobra Paw - although the name is actually more of a metaphor for having quick reactions and a tendency to steal other people’s stuff.
+Rounding out this list is one of the best party board games, a great game about cat ninjas called Cobra Paw - although the name is actually more of a metaphor for having quick reactions and a tendency to steal other people’s stuff.
 You know, just like real cats do.
 There’s very little to Cobra Paw beyond being a fun family board game about grabbing dominos, but when it comes to pleasing everyone in the family it’s often best to play things safe.

 Cobra Paw features a collection of double-sided dominos showing a variety of mysterious symbols, each one matching a side of the two dice included with the game.
 When these dice is rolled the players must desperately dash to collect the matching domino as quickly as possible from the shared pool - or another player’s own pile, if they already claimed it.
 Once all the dominos have been taken the player with the most tiles is declared that round’s winner.
 There are alternative rules included in the box but they’re all general variants of the same game, which is certainly not a bad thing because Cobra Paw is absolutely brilliant.

 Despite not being the most nuanced of experiences Cobra Paw is still an excellent way to spend a brief moment in time with your loved ones, yelling boisterously and snatching dominos all together.
 It’s also a seriously quick board game - but you’ll definitely want to play again and again.